nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

   Use case resumes at step 1

 2b.
 The entered time slot is already occupied by another event
 > 2b1.
-TaskCrusher notifies the user that the time slot for the event has been already occupied by other event.
+TaskCrusher notifies the user that the time slot for the event has been already occupied by other event, and confirms whether user wants to force the addition.
   2b2.
 User decides whether or not to force the addition.

 > Use case ends